dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 title: Introduction
 categories: [bitcoin, lesson]
 ---
+> “But I don’t want to go among mad people," Alice remarked.
+> "Oh, you can’t help that," said the Cat: "we’re all mad here.
+I’m mad.
+You’re mad."
+> "How do you know I’m mad?" said Alice.
+> "You must be," said the Cat, "or you wouldn’t have come here.”
+> <cite>Lewis Carroll, Alice in Wonderland</cite>

 The following lessons are extracted from three long-form articles I have written over the course of several months.
 My journey down the rabbit hole started long